Whether you’re a student of pharmacy, medicine or nursing – you cannot underestimate the value of case studies.

 For example – knowing that opioids, such as buprenorphine, causes respiratory depression should trigger alarm bells if the patient is co-prescribed another medicine, such as alprazolam; a benzodiazepine which itself causes respiratory depression.

-We have developed over fifty case studies for you to practice.
-These case studies cover just about every aspect of clinical pharmacy – major organ systems, diagnostics, blood test results, side effects and drug interactions and the essential clinical facts you need to know.
-While they are not a complete solution, they serve to substantially build your knowledge of pharmacy and go on to help you pass your next pharmacy exam.
+At PharmaFactz, we have developed over pharmacy case studies for you to practice.
+These case studies cover just about every aspect of clinical pharmacy – major organ systems, diagnostics, blood test results, side effects and drug interactions, and the essential clinical facts you need to know – helping you acquire the knowledge and expertise you need to excel at pharmacy case studies.